HVAC Schools in Georgia

 • Expected Time to Completion: Up to two years

-In addition to the programs listed above, as of August 2023, five institutions in Georgia offered eight HVAC Excellence-accredited programs.
+In addition to the programs listed above, as of October 2024, four institutions in Georgia offered seven HVAC Excellence-accredited programs.

 Coastal Pines Technical College

-Coastal Pines Technical College offers a 51-credit air conditioning technology diploma program and four air conditioning certificates which prepare students to become air conditioning repair specialists (20 credits), air conditioning electrical technicians (12 credits), air conditioning technician assistants (12 credits), or residential air conditioning technicians (16 credits).
+Coastal Pines Technical College offers a 51-credit air conditioning technology diploma program and four air conditioning certificates which prepare students to become air conditioning repair specialists (20 credits), air conditioning electrical technicians (12 credits), air conditioning technician assistants (12 credits), residential air conditioning technicians (16 credits), or advanced commercial refrigeration (12 credits).

-Coursework varies between each program and may include refrigeration systems components; air conditioning systems application and installation; HVAC-R electrical motors; heat pumps and related systems; Troubleshooting Air Conditioning Systems; HVAC-R Electrical Components & Control; HVAC-R electrical fundamentals; refrigeration principles & practices; and refrigeration fundamentals.
+The coursework varies between each program and may include refrigeration systems components, air conditioning systems application and installation, HVAC-R electrical motors, heat pumps and related systems, troubleshooting air conditioning systems, HVAC-R electrical components and control, HVAC-R electrical fundamentals, refrigeration principles and practices, and refrigeration fundamentals.

 • Location: Golden Isles, Georgia; Jesup, Georgia; Waycross, Georgia